dorischioma/Customer-Order-Dashboard-Excel-Automation-Project/README.md

 To streamline client relationship management and improve sales follow-up efficiency, the company needed a centralized view of customer order history and engagement patterns.

 This **Excel-based Customer Order Dashboard** enables the sales and operations teams to quickly access key customer details such as contact information, location, total number of orders, average freight cost, and last order date.
-By leveraging **Excel formulas, advanced filters, and VBA automation**, the tool provides a real-time, interactive experience for customer insights — all within a single workbook.
+By leveraging **Excel formulas, advanced filters, and VBA automation**, the tool provides a real-time, interactive experience for customer insights, all within a single workbook.

 ---